 Duncan Honeybourne

 Duncan Honeybourne has written widely on musical topics for journals ranging from Classical Music magazine to The Times.
-He is a Piano Tutor at the University of Southampton and Sherborne School and gives regular masterclasses and adjudications.
+He teaches at the Royal Academy of Music Junior Academy, the University of Southampton and Sherborne School, and gives regular masterclasses and adjudications.